haranychan/homepage/content/en/post/05_SSCI2022-report/index.md

 ### Message

-I gave a presentation titled \"[Surrogate-assisted Differential Evolution with Adaptation of Training Data Selection Criterion]({{< relref "/publication/IC-2022SSCI/index.md" >}})\" at IEEE Symposium Series on Computational Intelligence 2022 (IEEE SSCI 2022, 4-7, Dec.).
+I gave a presentation entitled \"[Surrogate-assisted Differential Evolution with Adaptation of Training Data Selection Criterion]({{< relref "/publication/IC-2022SSCI/index.md" >}})\" at IEEE Symposium Series on Computational Intelligence 2022 (IEEE SSCI 2022, Singapore Management University, Singapore, 4-7, Dec.).

 Not only my own presentation, but also tutorials, other presentations, Q&A, discussions, chats, and international exchanges were valuable experiences.
 It was especially stimulating to talk with researchers whom I had only seen in papers, and to interact with people of my generation from overseas.
 I kept in touch with my contemporaries after returning to Japan.